AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

 1. **SSH**<br><br>

-      I remembered that port 22 for ssh was open when I ran the nmap scan so I tried that and it worked.
+      I remembered that port 22 for ssh was open when I ran the nmap scan so I tried that login attempt with the password that I found and krampus as a username.
+It worked.

       ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_18.png)